JCVenterInstitute/NSForest/README.md

 ### Prerequisites

-* The  is a python script written in python 3.6.
+* This is a python script written in python 3.6.
 Required libraries: Numpy, Pandas, Sklearn, graphviz, numexpr, scanpy
 * scanpy object (adata) with at least one column containing the cluster assignments.
 Default slot set to adata.obs["louvain"]; however parameter is tunable in function call.

 ### Using NS-Forest v3.0